ibexa/documentation-user/docs/personalization/scenarios.md

 ![Strategy configuration](img/scenario_configuration_strategy.png "Strategy configuration")

-Models within a strategy matrix can be arranged by importance.
+You can arrange models within a strategy matrix by importance.
 Models from each category are used in parallel and strategy results contain an equally distributed mixture of both model results.
 If models from a preceding category do not return enough results, models from the